mickahell/quantum_lab/data/README.md

 # Data
-- This folder is sync with your host folder
+- The `share`folder is sync with your host folder
 - You can work on your host IDE and run your program inside the container

 ## Sharing file